Kibakus/CiscoHelper/README.md

 8)There is also device management using checkbox and their grouping using the SETTINGS function.

 ### Part Two - Checking VMware
-There are a number of checks:
-1)Checking power on of a virtual machine
+1) Checking power on of a virtual machine
-2)Checking Installed VMTools
+2) Checking Installed VMTools
-3)Checking installed programs
+3) Checking installed programs
 Windows: WinSDP, Java
 Linux: tcpdump, net-tools, lynx, dnsutils, ftp, lftp, sshpass, curl, open-vm-tools